Emeric Imre: Family

-During his childhood he was urged by his father to turn into a musician and he began to study violin.
-As a young boy he was a football lover and practiced football for nine years.
-Emeric went often to training with the violin under his arm.
-Then disaster came... after two years of music, he ended with giving up his musical studies.
+During his childhood, he was urged by his father to become a musician so he began to study the violin.
+As a young boy, he loved and practiced football for nine years, Emeric often went to training with the violin under his arm.
+After two years of practicing music, he gave up his musical studies.
 Leaving the sports career is one of his sorrows.

 Musical career

 In 1984 he became part of the folk stage of Cenaclul Flacăra as folk singer until 2000 when Cenaclul Flacăra was disbanded.

 After this Emeric Imre fought to promote folk music.
-Besides participating in events such as the yearly tournament Folk You, he organized folk evenings in Pub Zone located in Cluj-Napoca with the some of the main Romanian folk singers such as Dinu Olărașu, Adrian Ivanițchi, Tatiana Stepa, Florin Chilian, Vali Moldovan, Octavian Bud, Emilian Onciu, and Magda Puskas.
+Besides participating in events such as the yearly tournament Folk You, he organized folk evenings in Pub Zone located in Cluj-Napoca with some of the main Romanian folk singers such as Dinu Olărașu, Adrian Ivanițchi, Tatiana Stepa, Florin Chilian, Vali Moldovan, Octavian Bud, Emilian Onciu, and Magda Puskas.

 Beginning with 2006 he pushed more for his solo career, his own shows and begun to release records.